leangen/graphql-spqr-samples/README.md

 Out of the box it runs on port 7777

-Graphiql tool is mapped to root (e.g. http://localhost:7777/)
+Graphiql tool is mapped to root (e.g. http://localhost:7777/), with current version you have to use protocol in the URL you're targeting (e.g. http://localhost:7777/graphql will work but localhost:7777/graphql will not)

 API mapped using annotations is exposed on /graphql